12 Health Care Stocks Moving In Tuesday's After-Market Session

 Gainers

-Heat Biologics (NASDAQ:HTBX) stock moved upwards by 6.73% to $8.4.
-Heat Biologics's trading volume hit 96.4K shares by close, accounting for 3.55% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $191.8 million.
+Inari Medical (NASDAQ:NARI) stock rose 9.97% to $109.25.
+Inari Medical's trading volume hit 33.4K shares by close, accounting for 6.03% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $5.3 billion.
+The company's, Q4 earnings came out today.

-Sorrento Therapeutics (NASDAQ:SRNE) stock increased by 5.72% to $9.98.
-At the close, Sorrento Therapeutics's trading volume reached 944.4K shares.
-This is 5.17% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $2.8 billion.
+NuCana (NASDAQ:NCNA) shares rose 4.87% to $5.38.
+At the close, NuCana's trading volume reached 738 shares.
+This is 0.13% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $275.3 million.
+As per the press release, Q4 earnings came out 3 days ago.

-Tiziana Life Sciences (NASDAQ:TLSA) shares rose 4.7% to $3.34.
-This security traded at a volume of 151 shares come close, making up 0.01% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $325.0 million.

 Losers

-Arena Pharmaceuticals (NASDAQ:ARNA) stock declined by 2.99% to $74.52.
-At the close, Arena Pharmaceuticals's trading volume reached 19.1K shares.
-This is 3.76% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $4.4 billion.
+SINTX Technologies (NASDAQ:SINT) stock fell 5.23% to $2.72.
+SINTX Technologies's trading volume hit 740.4K shares by close, accounting for 22.13% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $67.1 million.

 Posted-In: BZI-TFMHealth Care After-Hours Center Movers General